bteger508/secure-sms-chat-plugin/Documentation/User.md

 ### Accunet Panel

-After the client logs in they will be brough the the Accunet panel.
+After the client logs in they will be brought to the Accunet panel.
 This panel allows the client to open a live chat, start a new conversation, and sign out.

 <img src="assets/empty-accunetpanel.png"></img>